Written by Dan Goodall for ObesityCoverage.com

-If the reward is that sense of fullness and contentedness that comes after a large meal (from exorphins which are similar to endorphins but they come from wheat containing products), you may rush to fill that empty feeling in your stomach as quickly as possible with whatever is available.
+If the reward is that sense of fullness and contentedness that comes after a large meal, you may rush to fill that empty feeling in your stomach as quickly as possible with whatever is available.
 Your mind may actually interpret the feeling of an empty stomach as a very strong signal to eat.
-And while the feeling of an empty stomach is a signal to eat, our habit of filling that void quickly with exorphin producing foods has strengthened the signal from a simple reminder to a, ‘I need food NOW’ craving.
+And while the feeling of an empty stomach is a signal to eat, our habit of filling that void quickly with food has strengthened the signal from a simple reminder to a, ‘I need food NOW’ craving.

 Eating out adds a lot of calories and your choice of restaurant (if you want to call fast food joints restaurants) is often dictated by habit.
 If you work, you probably have about an hour for lunch and when you are home and busy, you may even have less time than that.
 Since most of us do not have unlimited funds, money plays a role as well.
 Fast food makes sense because it saves time and it’s cheap.
 But we know it’s not healthy.
 Nowadays, there are plenty of ways to bring lunch or eat healthy on a budget.
 And you can do it quickly.
 It can be as simple as preparing meals in advance or choosing healthy options at Panera Bread or the Salad Bar at Whole Foods.

 Habit Change #1 – Eat at the dinner table and eliminate fast food for good.